 Common Misconception: IP65 is Not "Submersible"

-A critical point of experience is knowing the limits of an IP rating.
+A key point is knowing the limits of an IP rating.
 Many users assume IP65 means a fixture is fully "waterproof."
 This is incorrect.
 An IP65-rated light can handle sprays and splashes, but it is not designed for submersion or to withstand high-pressure washing.
-For applications requiring temporary submersion, you would need a fixture rated at IP67 or higher.
-For most workshops, garages, and barns, the protection against dust and water jets offered by IP65 is the perfect balance of performance and cost.

 | IP Rating | Solids Protection | Liquids Protection | Common Application |